 The Issuer will make payment of any amounts owing in respect of the Global Notes to DBC or Cede & Co., the nominee of DTC, as holder of the DBC Global Note and the DTC Global Note, respectively, through Paying Agents (as defined below) appointed under the Indenture and will pay amounts to the Paying Agents in Deutsche Marks.
 State Street Bank and Trust Company will act as paying agent in respect of the Notes represented by the DTC Global Note (the "U.S. Paying Agent") and as a foreign exchange dealer for purposes of converting Deutsche Marks to U.S. dollars.
 The amounts owing in respect of the Global Notes that will be converted into U.S. dollars will depend upon the election of the holders of interests in the DTC Global Note as to whether to receive payment of principal and interest in Deutsche Marks.
+All holders of interests in the DBC Global Note (including holders through Euroclear and Cedel) will receive Deutsche Marks in respect of payments of principal and interest.
 All holders of interests in the DTC Global Note will receive U.S. dollars in respect of payments of principal and interest unless they elect to receive such payments in Deutsche Marks by following the procedure set forth in the Indenture.
 See "--Description of Book-Entry System; Payment; Transfers--Payment."